Artist Statement

 Bio

-Ben Alderman, also known as Lin Wen-Ben, is a London-based moving image artist specializing in experimental animation.
-He holds an MA in Experimental Animation from the Royal College of Art and a BFA in Fine Art from the Rocky Mountain College of Art + Design.
-As a Taiwanese American artist, his work has been showcased at international film festivals and galleries, including the London Short Film Festival, MONSTRA Lisbon Animation Festival, New American Painting, and the Leon Gallery
+Ben Alderman aka 林文彬 (Lin Wen-Ben) is an American moving image artist born in 臺中市 (Taichung City).
+He holds an M.A. in Experimental Animation from the Royal College of Art and a B.F.A. in Fine Art from the Rocky Mountain College of Art + Design.